Wentong-DST/Wentong-DST.github.io/_posts/2016-01-01-a-catalan-lemma.md

 Nice identity relating Catalan numbers $$C_{k} = \frac{(2k)!}{(k+1)!k!}$$ and the moments of the semicircle distribution $$\mathbf{E}X^{k} = \int_{-2}^{2}x^{k}\sigma(x)\text{d}x$$ where $$\sigma(x) = \frac{1}{2\pi}\sqrt{4-x^{2}}$$.

 I learnt about this when I was studying random matrix theory (part of an undergraduate research project).
-It is an important result used in the *moment method* proof of Wigner's semicircle law.
+It is an important lemma used in the *moment method* proof of Wigner's semicircle law.

 **Lemma:** Using the notation above,
 <center>